popkechupki/ServerMail/README.md

 # ServerMail
 A Nukkit plugin to mail other players.
+Using SQLite or MySQL to store all data (optional).
 **Support over Java8. (from ver1.0.3)**
 ### Language
 Support three languages.
 English, Japanese, and Korean.
 This plugin use default server language that configured on nukkit.yml.
-I would like you to contribute adding more languages.
  - [English](#Usage)
  - [日本語](#使い方)
  - [한국어](#사용법)
 ## Usage
 You can control this plugin with command, config.yml and lang.properties.
 Descriptions each files are written in it.
+When you update this plugin, the plugin will replace config.yml to the latest version.
+Therefore, old configuration file is renamed to old_config.yml.
+You may have to setting up the new configuration file.
+Also, we suggest to delete lang.properties file as well because the plugin doesn't update that file automatically.
 ### Command
 | Command | Description |
 |--|--|